Sleepy Hallow: Career

-He Sheff G and DizzyGotBands were signed to former NFL player, Junior Galette's music record label, Nula Entertainment from 2017 to 2018.
+He, Sheff G, and DizzyGotBands were signed to former NFL player Junior Galette's music record label Nula Entertainment from 2017 to 2018.

 In 2019, Sleepy Hallow released his debut mixtape, Don't Sleep.
 In the same year, Winners Circle Entertainment was founded, with Sleepy Hallow as one of the first signees.

 In 2020, he released his second mixtape, Sleepy for President.
-The mixtape featured the hit single "Deep End Freestyle" featuring Fousheé, which peaked on the US Billboard Hot 100 chart at number 80 on June 20, 2020.
+The mixtape featured the hit single "Deep End Freestyle" featuring Fousheé, which peaked on the U.S. Billboard Hot 100 chart at number 80 on June 20, 2020.
 The single has over 85 million streams and was certified gold by RIAA in August 2020.

 In August 2020, Winners Circle Entertainment started a partnership with RCA Records.
 Sleepy Hallow and Sheff G released the single "Tip Toe", produced by Great John.

 In June 2021, he released his first studio album, Still Sleep?
 The album includes the single, "2055", which was released alongside a video that sees an animated Sleepy Hallow in an alternate, futuristic universe.
 The single would be certified double platinum in March 2022.

-In May 2022, he released his single "Die Young", which features Canadian rapper 347aidan.

 In September 2022, he released his single "2 Mins of Pain".

 In November 2022, he released the single "Marie".

-Legal issues

-On June 24, 2022, Chambers was sentenced to seven months in prison on a weapons charge from February 2022.
-He was released on February 13, 2023.
+In May 2023, Sleepy Hallow was charged in a 140-count indictment, as the district attorney's office said the gang is linked to 12 shootings and a murder that was caught on camera.

+On September 15, 2023, Sleepy Hallow released “Boy Meets World", his second studio album since getting out of jail.
+It features songs such as "GBG" featuring Marshmello and "Anxiety" featuring Doechii.

+On February 14, 2024, Sleepy Hallow released the single "Cupid's Guidance".
+On May 8, 2024, he released single "Winners In Paris".

+Personal life

+On May 15, 2023, Chambers was indicted along with 32 other alleged gang members including Sheff G for a multitude of gang conspiracy charges.

+Chambers supported the Donald Trump 2024 presidential campaign, attending a rally in the Bronx alongside Sheff G.